jeremyxianx/bd_cs2d/docs/source/api.rst

 .. py:class:: CS2D(backdoor_penalty = 0.1, selec_penalty = 0.1, class_weight = None, random_state=None, solver='Adam', max_iter=100, pre_trained = None)

    This class implements regularized logistic regression using the ‘liblinear’ library, ‘newton-cg’, ‘sag’, ‘saga’ and ‘lbfgs’ solvers.
-Note that    regularization is applied by default.
-It can handle both dense and sparse input.
-Use C-ordered arrays or CSR matrices containing 64-bit floats for optimal performance; any other input format will be converted (and copied).
+Note that

    :param str sender: The person sending the message
    :param float backdoor_penalty: The mangnitude of the penalty on the backdoor loss